Mullion, Cornwall

-Etymology
+Toponymy

 The parish name has evolved over the years, with references in the parish records to St Mullyon, St Mullian, Mullian, Mullyan, Mulion, Mullyon and St Mullion.
 In the Valor Ecclesiasticus carried out in 1535 the village name is recorded as Melyan.
 The parish takes its name from Saint Melaine, the Breton Bishop of Rennes who supposedly took office in 519.
 He was a man of many aliases including the Latin version, Saint Melanius.
 Reference to early publications and the 1908 Ordnance Survey maps show that the parish church was officially known as St Melan's until at least the start of the 20th century.
-In the late 19th century, Edmund Harvey (1828–84), Vicar of Mullion, proposed that the parish took its name from 'Mellon' which he believed was an alias of Saint Malo.
+In the late 19th century, Edmund Harvey (1828–84), vicar of Mullion, proposed that the parish took its name from 'Mellon' which he believed was an alias of Saint Malo.
 Saint Malo was a Welshman who moved to Brittany (possibly with his cousin, Saint Samson) where he became Bishop of Aleth (the region now called Saint-Malo) around AD 541.
 Harvey's ideas have since been discredited.
 However, an area near one of the ancient chapel sites was known as St Malo's Moor in Harvey's time, and nearby were two fields known as Sampson's Crofts.
-Harvey was Vicar of Mullion 1865 to 1884; he was an author and musical composer, and interested in church music.
+Harvey was vicar of Mullion 1865 to 1884; he was an author and musical composer, and interested in church music.

 Mullion was surveyed for the Survey of English Dialects.